5 Ways You Can Boost Your Credit Score

 How to Boost Your Credit Score

-Here’s five ways to boost your credit score over time.
+Here are five ways to boost your credit score over time.

 1. Pay your Bills on Time

-It may seem simple, but this is a good way to raise your credit score.
+It may seem simple, but this is a good way to boost your credit score.
 If companies see that you have paid on time and regularly, they develop higher levels of trust for you.
 This can only be done when you are in permanent, full-time work, so your regular income can cover the cost of your bills each month.
 A few years of being financially stable will go a long way in helping you achieve any goals that may require a good credit score.